LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 Example
 -------

-An example of how to use events is shown below.
-This example executes three kernels accross two cuda streams on the GPU with a dependence on that both the first and second kernel finish execution before the third can begin.
-It also demonstrates copying memory from the device to host with a resource.
+This example executes three kernels accross two cuda streams on the GPU with a dependence that the first and second kernel finish execution before launching the third.
+It also demonstrates copying memory from the device to host on a resource:

 First define two concrete CUDA resources and a Host resource::